-Let's Wi Hov v do ants "talk" t o each ot :her? l· How do they find their v vay back to their nest? [ Do you think ants are clean or dirty creatures?
+Let's Wi Hov v do ants "talk" t o each ot :her? , l· How do they find their v vay back to their nest?
+[Do you think ants are clean or dirty creatures?
 Give reasons for your answer.
-I n what way i s this passa ge about ants d ifferent fr rom the fable? not be a second Match the w the left with meaning on ords on their the right.
-Use vrite the s communicate antennae ant colony scout these pronouns sentences. a large group of talk the growths of the growths of the growths of the the growths of the the growths of the gr r to get information of ants living together n an insect's head Pronouns can be used in the place of nouns. they When The gueen a drop doesn't ma o crumbs, ants p ick them rumbs of food.
-Ants will eat the crumbs. mportant ant.
-All the ants work hard f .
+I n what way is s this passa ge about ants d ifferent fr rom the fable?
+No. Match the w the left with meaning on ords on their communicate antennae ant colony scout a large group (of ants living together n an insect's head P. C. Let's v vrite the s these pronouns sentences. use their ete e to communica Ner When doesn't ma o crumbs, ants p • Ants will eat the crumbs.
+The queen a ant stays in the ant colony. is the most in mportant ant.
+All the ants work hard fo or .
 Wow!
-Look at that. ant colony.
-No. Let's v vrite and se adverbs and a djectives are taken from adverbs in red a the fable about the ant and circle the adjectives in lovely strongly suddenly little hot
+Look at that. is an ant colony.
+Par Contraction Let's v vrite and line the a adverbs in red a the fable about the ant and circle the adjectives in m. lovely strongly suddenly hot